 Each year group has a curriculum plan which can be read below.
 More information is made available over the year to parents via regular newsletters home.

-Information about our curriculum can be found on each individual Year Group page, which you can jump to below.
+Specific information about the curriculum for each term can be found on each individual Year Group page, which you can jump to below.

 Specific Curriculum Areas